-Resting place of many famous Danes, and site of a fantastic cultural center, Assistens Cemetery is a popular location with locals and visitors to Copenhagen.
+The resting place of many famous Danes and the site of a fantastic cultural center, Assistens Cemetery is a popular location with locals and visitors to Copenhagen.
 Tourists flock to the area to learn about Danish culture, to relax in the quiet and secluded area and to pay their respects to some of the great figures from Denmark's past.

 Assistens Cemetery is just a short distance away from the comfortable rooms of the Radisson Blu Falconer Hotel & Conference Center, Copenhagen.
 The convenient location of the hotel in Copenhagen places it within easy reach of the Assistens Cemetery and many of the city's other interesting sites.